arashkaffamanesh/multipass-rke-rancher/README.md

 ## Prerequisites

-You need Multipass running on your local machine, to learn more about Multipass, please visit:
+You need Multipass running on your local machine with mkcert installed, to learn more about Multipass, please visit:

 https://github.com/CanonicalLtd/multipass